gopasspw/gopass/CONTRIBUTING.md

 * Run meta tests with: `make codequality`
 * Run integration tests `make test-integration`

-If any of the above don't work check out the [troubleshooting section](#troubleshooting-build).
+If any of the above don't work, check the troubleshooting information in the docs directory before opening an issue.

 ## Releasing

 See [docs/releases.md](docs/releases.md).

+Maintainers preparing release candidates should use signed tags named exactly `vX.Y.Z-rc.N` from the merged `release/vX.Y.Z-rc.N` branch so the GitHub release automation publishes them as prereleases.